makichiis/framework-engine/syntax_spec.md

 ## Naming
 The names of symbols should always be intuitive and make the intention/structure of a symbol clear.
 Additionally, name of a variable should not concern itself with code/functionality with which such  variable will be used by (e.g., `add(x, y)` suffices and naming `x` as  `left_hand_side_operand_of_an_add_call` is not necessary).

-Variable and parameter names may contain abbreviations that would be intuitive or straightforward for a typical programmer.
+Variable and parameter names may contain abbreviations which are intuitive or straightforward to a typical programmer.
 Some examples include:
 - `obj` - short for "Object" (not to confuse with `.obj` model files).
 - `i/j/k` - a common series of unary symbols which denote levels of nested iteration/looping.
 - `ctor` - an abbreviation of "constructor".